 The existing condition of the Park site is agricultural land.
 The open nature of the former corn field is valuable to the Township because there is no need for clearing of trees or other structures.
 In its dormant state, the site is subject to rainfall runoff and erosion.
 A key element of the design of the park is the reestablishment of vegetation that complements the tranquil, passive mission of the Park.
 This vegetative cover provides aesthetic appeal, and also serves to reduce site runoff during rain events.
-Along with the vegetative stabilization of the site as 'meadow', re-forestation of certain areas is planned to allow for tree cover to mature with site over the next few decades.
-As both trees and meadow mature, less runoff is produced by the site which may adversely affect Park neighbors.
-The design of the re-forestation areas provides the park with a further definition of areas to be used in conjunction with the memorial plazas and the walking trails.
+Along with the vegetative stabilization of the site as 'meadow', reforestation (#2) of certain areas is planned to allow for tree cover to mature with site over the next few decades.
+As both trees and meadow mature, less runoff, which may adversely affect Park neighbors, will be produced by the site.
+The design of the reforestation areas provides the park with a further definition of spaces to be used in conjunction with the Memorial Plazas (#8) and the Walkways (#5, 6).